groupdocs-assembly/GroupDocs.Assembly-for-.NET/Docs/content/assembly/net/getting-started/how-to-work-with-groupdocs.assembly-for-.net-standard-2.0.md

 apt-get update && apt-get install -y --allow-unauthenticated libc6-dev libgdiplus libx11-dev
 ```

-## Use GroupDocs.Assembly for .NET Standard 2.0 in macOS
+## Using GroupDocs.Assembly for .NET Standard 2.0 in macOS

 In addition to GroupDocs.Assembly NuGet package dependencies, [runtime.osx.10.10-x64.CoreCompat.System.Drawing](https://www.nuget.org/packages/runtime.osx.10.10-x64.CoreCompat.System.Drawing/) should be installed.

-## Use GroupDocs.Assembly for .NET Standard 2.0 in Docker
+## Using GroupDocs.Assembly for .NET Standard 2.0 in Docker

 Additional steps required to use GroupDocs.Assembly for .NET Standard 2.0 in Docker correspond to a type of containers being used.
 For example, for Linux containers, you should take the same additional steps as per "Using GroupDocs.Assembly for .NET Standard 2.0 in Linux" section.